-Q. Why did David have to wait to take over the throne from Saul?
+Question: Why did David have to wait to become king of Israel and take over the throne from Saul?
 Did it have anything to do with Atonement and the sins of his fathers?

-A. Like the rest of us he suffered most of his life because of his own sins (adultery with Bathsheba, murder of Uriah her husband, and generally not disciplining his children).
-However, the long waiting to become king of Israel had little to do with the sins of his fathers.
+Like the rest of us King David suffered most of his life because of his own sins (adultery with Bathsheba, murder of Uriah her husband, and generally not disciplining his children).
+However, the long waiting to rule had little to do with the sins of his fathers.
 Rather, before God blesses someone or gives them authority of any kind, He tests them over a period of time to see if they will be worthy of the blessing or calling.
-God looks on the heart of man and not on the outward appearance, as he reinterated to Samuel when he was told to anoint a new king:
+God looks on the heart of man and not on the outward appearance, as he reiterated to Samuel when he was told to anoint a new king (1Samuel 16:6 - 7).

 Though he continued to have many trials during his lifetime, he became the greatest king of Israel, ruling for forty (40) years (from 1010 to 970 B.C.) then dying at the age of seventy.